Celestin25/Chatbot/README.md

 ### Examples of Conversations

-1. **User Query:** "what is depression?":
+1. **User Query:** "Good morning!":
 2.
-   - **Chatbot Response:**  "Depression is a mood disorder that causes persistent feelings of sadness and loss of interest.",
+   - **Chatbot Response:**  "Good morning.
+I hope you had a good night's sleep.
+How are you feeling today?",

-3. **User Query:** "what are the symptoms of anxiety?"
+3. **User Query:** "I am feeling lonely"
-   - **Chatbot Response:**  "Symptoms of anxiety include feeling nervous, restless, or tense, having an increased heart rate, and sweating.",
+   - **Chatbot Response:**  "I'm sorry to hear that.
+I'm here for you.
+Talking about it might help.
+So, tell me why do you think you're feeling this way?", "I'm here for you.
+Could you tell me why you're feeling this way?", "Why do you think you feel this way?", "How long have you been feeling this way?",

-4. **User Query:**  "how can i manage stress?"
+4. **User Query:**  "I am so stressed out", "I am so stressed", "I feel stuck", "I still feel stressed", "I am so burned out""
-   - **Chatbot Response:**  "Managing stress can be done through regular physical activity, relaxation techniques like deep breathing, and maintaining a healthy lifestyle.",
+   - **Chatbot Response:**  "What do you think is causing this?", "Take a deep breath and gather your thoughts.
+Go take a walk if possible.
+Stay hydrated", "Give yourself a break.
+Go easy on yourself.", "I am sorry to hear that.
+What is the reason behind this?",

 ---
 ## Mentalhealth chatbot